scripting/feedland/worknotes.md

+#### 10/4/23; 12:12:21 PM by DW

+We have to call notifySocketSubscribersFromSql even if config.flWebsocketEnabled is false because we're using that mechanism to clear the river cache.
+So we check config.flWebsocketEnabled where we're sending the message.

 #### 10/1/23; 10:34:40 AM by DW -- v0.5.97

 Add a callback to notifySocketSubscribersFromSql that's called as we notify user's machines that there's a new item so we can clear the river cache accordingly.
 Previously we had turned off river caching.
 I want it back on.